what-is-a-redraw-home-loan-and-how-does-it-work

 The amount of interest payable is contingent on the size of your loan and interest rate.
 Thus, the more of that principal you pay off, the less interest you'll be charged and a higher proportion of your regular repayments will go towards your principal.

 So, paying more than you need each payment cycle will reduce the life of your loan, thereby saving you money in the long run.
-Though, some lenders charge fees to borrowers who make extra repayments above a set limit or who pay back a home loan faster than expected.
+Some lenders, however, charge fees to borrowers who make extra repayments above a set limit or who pay back a home loan faster than expected.

 How is a home loan redraw facility different from an offset account?